novasamatech/parity-signer/HDKD.md

 ### Use cases

-Basically, the HDKD ease the management & storing of variant keys / recovery phrases.
+Basically, the HDKD ease the management & storing of variant keys / key phrases.
 In addition to that it enables:

 * distributing the keypairs in an organization.
 * track different transactions by auditor / seller.